 As an industry-leading ecommerce platform, Shopify naturally offers excellent security features.
 All stores are protected by an advanced SSL (secure sockets layer) certificate, and the company continually updates and patches the platform to ensure optimal security is maintained at all times.

 Shopify also boasts a suite of third-party certifications.
 For one, it’s certified as Level 1 PCI DSS (Payment Card Industry Data Security Standard) compliant, which basically means that it uses industry-leading payment processing standards.

 It also provides support for those shop owners who are required to abide by GDPR (General Data Protection Regulation) and CCPA (California Consumer Privacy Act) regulations.

 There’s no doubt that Shopify is a leading ecommerce platform, but it certainly has a few flaws.
 For one, it’s quite expensive.
 With prices starting from just $6 a month, Weebly (opens in new tab) offers much more affordable ecommerce services, making it a great option for those on a tight budget.

 Similarly, Shopify isn’t a great option for those who want to add a store to a larger website.
-For this, we’d recommend using WordPress with the WooCommerce (opens in new tab)plugin, via the best web hosting (opens in new tab) services.
+For this, we’d recommend using WordPress (opens in new tab) with the WooCommerce (opens in new tab)plugin, via the best web hosting (opens in new tab) services.
 This combination offers excellent design flexibility and enables you to create virtually any type of site you want.

 Shopify is the world’s most popular ecommerce store builder, and it’s easy to see why.
 It’s backed by a suite of excellent online selling tools, boasts a beginner-friendly yet powerful management interface, and has excellent customer support.